-The fee-only firm, which is headquartered in New York City, offers asset allocation, wealth management, corporate retirement plans and institutional wealth management.
+The fee-based firm, which is headquartered in New York City, offers asset allocation, wealth management, corporate retirement plans and institutional wealth management.
 It provides both traditional asset management services through its team of financial advisors, as well as a robo-advisor program called Liftoff.

 Ritholtz Wealth Management Background